amcginlay/k8s-primer/content/appendix/722_veth_pairs.md

 Because the UNIX Time-Sharing (`uts`) namespace and Network (`net`) namespace is *shared* between the containers in a pod, we can go one step further.
 Inter-container communications within the pod can also run over the loopback interface.
 {{% /notice %}}

-## Talking to Another Process - Through a Pipe
+## Talk to Another Process - Through a Pipe

 Another mechanism you can use to communicate between processes is a **pipe**.